BA (Hons) MSc (Dist)

 The project has been used across the country from a new NHS hospital in Bristol, to custom build homes in Devon, and the latest installation was as part of the Aylesbury Estate 2016 summer programme of activity based on the estate in a shipping container.

 Aylesbury Estate Regeneration - Lucy is currently leading the communications programme for the Aylesbury Estate regeneration, developing the way that an evolving brand can be delivered across a 20 year programme of development.
 Through branding, graphic design, digital communications, public engagement, physical design and using different media channels, the team are working through different phases of consultation, planning and design proposals simultaneously.
+There is an extensive regeneration website for the project which is built using a CMS in the back end to enable clients to upload content themselves.

 Lucy is a member of the London Society Executive Committee and is also the Art Director and Designer for the bi-annual Journal for members.